If you are interested in attending one of my Medicare seminars, contact me here for more information.

 If you have Medicare, or are about to get Medicare, then you’re probably getting a barrage of phone calls and mail from insurance companies advising you to buy additional coverage.
 Insurance agents will sell additional health insurance to Medicare recipients by warning them about “crushing” medical expenses they’ll incur if they get sick and only have Medicare coverage.

 Are these insurance agents telling the truth?
 How financially vulnerable are seniors who only have Medicare coverage and, how much “extra” coverage do they really need?
-About six years ago, I wrote this blog for Huffington post arguing that most seniors with Medicare don’t need a Supplemental policy.
+About eight years ago, I wrote this blog for Huffington post arguing that most seniors with Medicare don’t need a Supplemental policy.
 Since I wrote that blog I’ve received a number of questions from seniors asking for more details about Medicare coverage and what they should expect to pay for various medical treatments.

 In this section, I will expand on the information presented in my blog.
 I will show here in greater detail exactly what Medicare covers, the out-of-pocket health expenses a senior with only Medicare will likely face and what, if any, benefit these additional policies provide.